-Interlibrary Loan cannot borrow required textbooks for Binghamton University courses.
+Required textbooks for Binghamton University Courses cannot be borrowed through Interlibrary Loan.
 Instead, visit the Libraries' Course Reserves tool to see if your textbook is available.

 If you plan on requesting more than 25 items in one week's time, please contact the Interlibrary Loan Department and/or your subject librarian.